depthdev/buoyantjs/README.md

 <h1>BuoyantJS</h1>
-<h2>BouyantJS is a DOM manipulating library and MVC two-way data-binding framework.</h2>
+<h2>BouyantJS is an MVC two-way data-binding framework and DOM manipulation library.</h2>

 <p>It's surface/high-level language approach is geared towards simplicity, as well as what's actually under the hood.</p>